LLNL/RAJA/docs/sphinx/user_guide/feature/tiling.rst

 the tile number is the second lambda argument (tuple parameter '0') and the local tile loop index is the third lambda argument (tuple parameter '1').

-.. note:: The global loop index always appears as the first lambda expression
+.. note:: The global loop indices always appear as the first lambda expression
-          argument.
-This is followed by the parameter tuples where the meaning of each is determined by the integer in the ``Param`` statement pecified for the loop statement types.
+          arguments.
+Then, the parameter tuples, identified by the integers in the ``Param`` statement types given for the loop statement types follow.